Fonts for logo designs in 2024

-This year and in 2024, we will continue using typefaces with more character: a few letters that stand out, or even an entire font that is ready to be recognized.
+For logo design in 2024, we will continue using cool and modern typefaces with more character: with either a few letters that stand out, or even an entire font that is ready to be recognized.

-For serifs, we have diamonds as i-dots, playful swooshes and crossbars, swirls to create ligatures, romantic quill-pen terminals, and exaggerated inktraps.
+For example, for serif typefaces, we show diamonds as i-dots, playful swooshes and crossbars, swirls to create ligatures, romantic quill-pen terminals, and exaggerated inktraps.

-For sans serifs, we stay geometric in style and embrace wider (extended) cuts.
+For sans serifs, we keep a geometric style and embrace wider (extended) cuts.
 A few letters may be rounded or designed to not quite fit in to add a more bespoke feel to the typeface.

 An all-time classic for logo design is a Bauhaus-like typeface that’s rounded.
-A modular type like that can quickly look minimally modern or retro, depending on the individual letters picked and the brand’s color palette.
+A modular type like that can quickly look minimally modern or retro, depending on the individual letters you pick and the brand’s color palette.

 What’s great for personal showcasing is not great for branding.
 Branding is all about staying consistent—in color and in regards to typography.
 When designing a logo and your brand identity, stay classy when it comes to picking your typeface.
 That way you ensure a look and feel that doesn’t feel dated in a year from now.